ImagineHJ/Tetris-Project/README.md

 This program has 4 menus play mode, rank mode, recommend mode and exit respectively.

 ## 1. Play
--The game starts when the user input is 1.
+- The game starts when the user input is 1.

 -The block gets stacked up on the field.
 -The block moves and rotates according to the user key input.